hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Using Bulk Jobs.md

 This above method and its attributes can be broken down into the following:

-* *Spark.getBulkScheduler().submitJobModule* - The method to call on getBulkScheduler, which submits the bulk operation.
+* *Spark.getBulkScheduler().submitJobModule* - The method to call on *getBulkScheduler*, which submits the bulk operation.

 * *{"userName":{"$regex":"^player1"}}* - The Player query to use to find all Player usernames beginning with "player1"